 Our tickets include (short) movie tickets, where we watched Ghibli’s original short movie in the museum’s Saturn Theater.
 Don’t worry if you can’t speak Japanese; the short movies are dialogue-less.
 This is the movie ticket — and it’s SUPER CUTE!
 The tickets use animation cells from Ghibli’s movies.

-We bought ekiben (train bento) because I have been wanting to try it for a really long time ?
+We bought ekiben (train bento) because I have been wanting to try it for a really long time!

 During the trip, I had the opportunity to see Fuji-san (mount Fuji)!